davepickup/Kaggle-Iowa-House-Price-Dataset/README.md

 # Kaggle-Iowa-House-Price-Dataset
-XGBoost for House Price Prediction
+Lasso with XGBoost for House Price Prediction